chatgptdev/SecurePasswordGenerator/README.md

   -s           Require at least one special character -n NUM       Generate NUM passwords (default: 1)
   -q           Quiet mode - only print passwords
-  -h           Display this help message and exit
+  -f FILE      Write passwords to FILE (-a to append, otherwise overwrite) -a           Append passwords to the file specified with -f -h           Display this help message and exit
 ```